Directions to the Tori

 2:30pm-3:30pm

-Participation limit of 25 participants, $20 materials cost
+Participation limit 25, $20 for materials

-Learn the art of needle felting and create your own felted gnome in this fun one-hour workshop!
+Learn the art of needle felting and create your own felted gnome in this funn one-hour workshop!
 Using just wool and a needle, you will create the body and face of your very own gnome, and learn how to create the characteristics that will make your gnome unique.
 No experience necessary.

 Outside

-Video: Serving in the Finnish Military During the Winter War-Interview with Arno Kolm
+Video: Serving in the Finnish Military During the Winter War-Interview with Arno Kolm pt.
+1 (53 min.)

 3:00pm-4:00pm